God and eternity

-God and eternity are important concepts in theology.
-Theists say that God is eternally existent.
+Eternity is an important concept in monotheistic conceptions of God, who is typically argued to be eternally existent.
 How this is understood depends on which definition of eternity is used.
-God may exist in eternity or outside the human concept of time, but also inside of time.
+God can exist in eternity or outside the human concept of time, but also inside of time.

 Definition

 In William Rowe's review of Nelson Pike's God and Timelessness the two common definitions of eternity are given.
 The first is timelessness, which could be described as a timeless existence where categories of past, present, and future just do not apply.
 The second definition is of God existing in all time dimensions such as past, present, and future.
 In this case, God would have already existed for an infinite amount of time and will continue to do so.
 Pike mainly wonders if God could be timeless and all knowing.
 He argues that if God knows all, then he will know what a person will do in the future and that will be the only thing they can do because that's what God knows will happen, so there's only one option.
 But, Rowe argues, if God is timeless then he would not know what that person is planning to do before they do it, so therefore he could not be all knowing if he is timeless but if he is all knowing he could not be timeless.
 Rowe mentions how Pike uses multiple arguments to disprove Anselm of Canterbury and another theologian of their own arguments about why God is eternal (Anselm was a theist who believed God was all knowing and eternal).